Hello, friend.

 You may also be interested in visiting:

-Published on 10.01.2025 • Reading Time: ≈ 05 minutes
+Published on 10.01.2025 • Reading Time: ≈ 04 minutes

 Subjects: The Fluidity of Selfhood • Freedom in Unwritten Pages • Beauty in Imperfection

 I have this clear memory of the moments before I opened the classroom door on my first day working as a teacher.
 I was holding my notebooks tightly to my chest, my left hand hovering over the handle with trembling fingers and my heart beating like a bolero.
 I remember telling myself: "This is the sum of everything you worked for.
 This is the moment where the life of your dreams begins."
-But life has a way of transfiguring plans into surprises. ↶ Mary Oliver once wrote: "Someone I once loved gave me a box full of darkness.
+But life has a way of transfiguring plans into surprises. ↶ Mary Oliver wrote: "Someone I once loved gave me a box full of darkness.
 It took me years to understand that this, too, was a gift."
-Sometimes the clearest path forward is shown by understanding what we cannot bear to be.
-Yes, to wear down the edges of the spirit is painful, but it might be a necessary erosion to reveal the core within.
+Sometimes the path forward is hidden in the understanding of what we cannot bear to be.
+To wear down the edges of the spirit is painful, but it might be a necessary erosion to reveal the core within.
 What lay ahead wasn’t fulfilment, but a short-lived chapter in an environment that wore down the edges of my spirit, revealing to me, above all else, the type of teacher that I did not ever want to become.
 When I look at it in retrospect it's almost amusing.
 I was trying, quite desperately, to write out the novel my life as though each decision and every choice had led me directly into that place, like a carefully-written romance.
 I thought that I would look back with tenderness, seeing the turning point where everything aligned.
 But it wasn’t.
 Life, as I have learned, rarely unfolds so neatly.

 This was a habit which I subconsciously I carried with me for years.
 As a girl, every accomplishment was attributed the purpose of bringing me closer to the grown-up I was inevitably fated to become.
 The first pair of bar shoes with small clicking heels.
 The first sweep of red ink across a school notebook.
 The first train ride without supervision and the wide world opening itself for discovery outside the window.
 In adolescence, it deepened.
 Each diary entry about a first kiss was written as the beginning of the perfect love story

-"We had the experience but missed the meaning, / And approach to the meaning restores the experience / In a different form."
 I would someday recount to our children.
 I believed my life was a novel, with its story slowly revealed in thoughtfully written chapters.
 And, by consequence, I was always waiting for the next page to reveal a hidden meaning about the previous.
 I envisioned myself as the heroine, constantly striding forward, always having perfect awareness of where I had been and exactly where I was going.
 But, with time, I started to notice that life doesn’t bend neatly into perfectly divided chapters.
 It sprawls and repeats itself, leaves pages blank, and abandons stories mid-verse.
 And when I found myself as an adult who couldn’t force it to be something it wasn’t, I began to wonder if I had lost the thread of my own story.

 The emptiness I felt stemmed from my attempt to erase all the messiness.
 The contradictions between who I envisioned myself to be and the mistakes I actually made, the characters who entered and left my life without closure, the meticulously planned life changes that promised new beginnings and then led nowhere.
 Literature has long taught us to see life through the lens of a classic dramatic arc:↶ The dramatic arc is a classic literary structure created by Freytag and rooted in Aristotle’s Poetics.
 This structure is the reason we often expect each troublesome situation we face to have a cathartic climax that resolves itself in a denouement where the character (ourselves) is victorious and a life lesson is learnt.
-But, in real life, growth is not a linear ascent, it is a root tendril seeking moisture in dark soil, branch yielding to wind.
+But, in real life, growth is not a linear ascent, it is a root tendril seeking moisture in dark soil, a branch yielding to the wind.
 Real life is a wild practice.
 A new situation arises, tension grows within it, it reaches a peak, then all subsides and a lesson is learnt.
 And, by consequence, it’s in these terms that we also frame our inner narratives.
 They are the measurement we use to attribute to our lives a personal sense of progression and emotional growth.
 But they also entangle us in expectations and self-assumptions.
 I reached a point where this perception of my life felt limiting and unrealistic.
 I felt a necessity to escape through the margins of my own story.
 But, fortunately, stories are not bound to having a single shape.
 They can meander, repeat themselves rhythmically, and divide themselves into verses.
 And these are the stories I always loved most.
 I came to the conclusion that I wanted my life to be something else, something untamed and free.
 My life was a poetry book, not a novel.

 A poem doesn’t owe you clarity.